California Home Depot Slip-And-Fall Accident Lawyers

 General Or Non-Economic Damages

 On the other hand, general damages aim to compensate the slip-and-fall victim for their pain and suffering.
 Unlike the ones compensated through economic damages, these losses are intangible.
-They include:
+They can include:

-• Emotional and mental distress
+• Emotional and mental distress.

-• Development of psychological issues such as PTSD, anxiety, and depression
+• Development of psychological issues such as PTSD, anxiety, and depression.

-• Reduced quality of life
+• Reduced quality of life.

 Punitive Damages